Wrapped-NewYorkCoin/Wrapped-NewYorkCoin.github.io/index.md

                     <div><i class="fas fa-6x fa-balance-scale mb-5 tm-section-icon"></i></div>
                     <h2 class="tm-section-title tm-color-primary mb-5">Mission</h2>
                     <p class="mb-5">
-                      With wrapping a coin under other coins like BNB, ETH or TRX it allows usto be able to create a bridge between these networks to allow users to interact within these ecosystems using Wrapped NewYorkCoin (WNYC)
+                      With wrapping a coin under other coins like BNB, ETH or TRX it allows us to be able to create a bridge between these networks to allow users to interact within these ecosystems using Wrapped NewYorkCoin (WNYC)
                     </p>
                     <p>
                       We are currently intergrated within the Binance Smart Chain (BSC) ecosystem of Binance Coin (BNB)